Coacher/vim-virtualenv/README.md

 * Change the current directory to the current virtualenv directory using `VirtualEnvCD` command.
 By default, vim-virtualenv automatically does this on virtualenv activation and returns back on deactivation.

-* Python3 support. `sys.path` for `:python` and `:python3` commands is updated
-  separately depending on the Python major version inside the target virtualenv.